Table of Contents

 Enough studies have been done that these doctors know how to get you back out on the golf course again; all you need to do is listen!

-Once you have your surgery and you know you will be in recovery mode, you may be a little anxious about the downtime you have.
-Luckily there are still a few things you can do to ensure that your transition back into the game is more successful.
+Luckily, there are still a few things you can do to ensure that your transition back into the game is more successful.

-Golf Mental Game
+Don’t Discount the Importance of Your Golf Mental Game

 I highly recommend investing in a few great golf books for the mental game.
 You can read through them and choose individual strategies that work best for you.
 In addition, you can work towards a mental approach that you will use the next time you can play golf.

 So many players stand on a tee box and think negative things about where the ball will go.
 For instance, “don’t slice,” “please don’t ruin this round,” or “Keep it out of the water.”

 When you study the mental game, you can change those thoughts to things like “you will hit this in the fairway” or “do what you know how to do.”

-Anyone that has played golf for many years will tell you that these strategies are very powerful.
+Anyone who has played golf for many years will tell you that these strategies are very powerful.

-Golf Grip
+Practice Your Golf Grip

 If you are a newer player that is still uncomfortable with hand positions, there are grip trainers out there that can ensure you are going to get comfortable with the proper grip.

-Golf Goals
+Set Personal Golf Goals

 Set goals for yourself while you are recovering from your hip replacement surgery.
 Chances are you will be able to get back out there with as much power, accuracy, and distance as you once had.
 Some golfers find they play better as they are no longer in pain.

 I highly recommend playing some mental rounds of golf.
 In your mind, start on the first tee box of your home course and focus on the different shots you will hit to shoot your best scores.
-You may find that you have been managing the course entirely incorrectly, and switching the mindset is all that you need to do.

 Many golfers can return to the same swing after a hip replacement.
 They work on making sure they are not in a poor position, according to the doctor, and then they go for it.